arun-kr-reddy/notes/operating_system.md

   ![](./media/operating_systems/file_system_organization.png)
 - **inode table:** inodes usually stored in array, inode number of a file is index into this array, inode stores file metadata (like permissions, last accessed time) & pointers (disk block numbers) of file data
   ![](./media/operating_systems/inode_table.png)
-- **inode structure:** file data not stored contiguously on disk, so need to track multiple block numbers of file, inode tracks disk block bumbers using
+- **inode structure:** file data not stored contiguously on disk, so need to track multiple block numbers of file, inode tracks disk block numbers using
   - direct pointers: numbers of first few blocks are stored in inode itself, enough for small files
   - indirect block: for larger files inode stores number of indirect blocks which has block numbers of file data
   - similarly double & triple indirect blocks (multi-level index)
 - **file allocation table (FAT):** alternate way to track file blocks, FAT stores next block pointer for each block, each disk block has one entry with number of next file block (or null if last block), pointer to first block stored in inode, similar to a linked list
-- **directory structure:** directory stores records mapping filename to inode number, this mapping can be done using algoriths like linked list or hash table or binary search tree, directory is a special type of file and has inode & data blocks (which store the file records)
+- **directory structure:** directory stores records mapping filename to inode number, this mapping can be done using algorithms like linked list or hash table or binary search tree, directory is a special type of file and has inode & data blocks (which store the file records)
 - **free space management:** to track free blocks
   - bitmap: store one bit per data block to indicate if free or not
   - free list: super block stores pointer to first free block which inturn stores address of next free block